Pandita-Studio/scene-switcher-godot-addon/README.md

 - Methods
 	- `switch_to(p_scene_path: String) -> void` — Fades to black, changes the scene to `p_scene_path`, waits `transition_delay`, fades out, then emits `finished`.

-Overlay: `SceneSwitcherBlackRect`
+- Properties
+	- `fade_duration: float` — How long the fade animation takes (read from Project Settings at startup).
+	- `transition_delay: float` — Extra delay before fading out on startup and between fade-in and fade-out during a scene switch (read from Project Settings at startup).

+The overlay is created dynamically at runtime:

-- A `CanvasLayer` with a `ColorRect` child used to animate the fade.
-You’ll find it at `res://addons/sceneswitcher/nodes/blackrect/black_rect.tscn`.
+- A `CanvasLayer` (layer 100) with a `ColorRect` child (black by default) is instantiated in `_ready()`.
-- By default it’s opaque black; you can adjust the color in that scene if desired.
+- The ColorRect covers the entire viewport and ignores mouse events.
+- Fades are performed using tweens on the ColorRect's `modulate:a` property.

 ---